-- You will receive a Somatuline® Depot injection every 4 weeks as directed by your doctor.
-Your doctor may change your dose of Somatuline® Depot or the length of time between your injections.
-Your doctor will tell you how long you need to receive Somatuline® Depot. - Somatuline® Depot is injected deep under the skin of the upper outer area of your buttock. - Your injection site should change (alternate) between your right and left buttock each time you receive an injection of Somatuline® Depot. - During your treatment with Somatuline® Depot, your doctor may do certain blood tests to see if Somatuline® Depot is working.
-Your doctor may change your dose, or length between your Somatuline® Depot injections as needed.
+- You will receive a Somatuline® Depot injection every 4 weeks in your doctor's office.
+Your prescriber may change your dose of Somatuline® Depot or the length of time between your injections.
+Your healthcare provider will tell you how long you need to receive Somatuline® Depot. - Somatuline® Depot is injected deep under the skin of the upper outer area of your buttock. - Your injection site should change (alternate) between your right and left buttock each time you receive an injection of Somatuline® Depot. - During your treatment with Somatuline® Depot, your healthcare professional may do certain blood tests to see if Somatuline® Depot is working.
+Your healthcare professional may change your dose, or length of time between your Somatuline® Depot injections as needed.